 Let’s be honest: for years, SkyTeam was the alliance you flew when you had to.
 It was the land of inconsistent cabins and a few standout carriers propping up a mixed bag of products.
 That era is over.

 A quiet revolution has been happening inside the alliance.
-Air France is rolling out one of Europe’s best suites, Delta is building lounges that rival First Class terminals, and stylish disruptors like Virgin Atlantic are forcing the old guard to up their game.
+Air France is rolling out one of Europe’s best suites (now with free Starlink Wi-Fi), Delta is building lounges that rival First Class terminals and just placed a massive widebody order, KLM has completed its 777 retrofit with brand-new privacy doors, and stylish disruptors like Virgin Atlantic are forcing the old guard to up their game.
 The race for the best seat within SkyTeam is more intense than ever.

 But this creates a minefield for travelers.
 Book the right flight, and you get a state-of-the-art private suite.
 Book the wrong one, even on the same airline, and you could be stuck in a relic from a decade ago.

 This isn’t just another ranking based on press photos.
 At AwardFares, we live this stuff.
-Thanks to an insane travel year (and the legendary SAS EuroBonus Millionaire challenge), we’ve personally put 16 of the 19 current SkyTeam member airlines to the test.
-That’s hundreds of hours comparing the seats, the service, and the lounges firsthand.
-This is your definitive guide built from that experience.
+Thanks to an insane travel year (and the legendary SAS EuroBonus Millionaire challenge), we’ve personally put 16 of the 18 current SkyTeam member airlines to the test.
+That’s hundreds of hours comparing the seats, the service, and the SkyTeam lounges firsthand.
+This is your definitive ranking of the best SkyTeam business class cabins and lounges for 2026, built from that experience.
 We’ll show you which cabins are worth your points, which to avoid at all costs, and the insider tricks to book them.

 Which Alliance is Best?